-- Take a look around the Church of the Holy Cross and The Old Presbytery.
+- Take a look around the historical historical Monsignor Hawes Church of the Holy Cross and the Priests' lodge.

 - Check out the rock formations at Bilya Rock, Koolanooka Springs and War Rock.

 - Discover some interesting native plants and animals at the Koolanooka Mine Site.

-Morawa accommodation options include the Shire of Morawa Caravan Park, hotel/motel, B&B, caravan park, farm stays and historic Mellenbye Station is approx 47km north of town.
+Morawa accommodation options include the Shire of Morawa Caravan Park, hotel/motel, B&B, caravan park, farm stays and historic Mellenbye Station Stay is approx 47km north of town.
 The town also has a pub and a quaint shopping precinct.